apquinit/fulfiz/.github/README.md

 php artisan key:generate
 ```

-After installation, populate .env file with the database details and personal API keys.
+After installation, populate the .env file with the database and API credentials.

 ## Testing